NLAFET/StarNEig/README.md

 [releases](https://github.com/NLAFET/StarNEig/releases) and can be installed with the following command:
 ```
-$ sudo dpkg -i StarNEig-v0.xx.yy-ubuntu-vv.uu.deb
+$ sudo apt install ./StarNEig-v0.xx.yy-ubuntu-vv.uu.deb
 ```
 These packages rely on mainstream StarPU packages and do not necessary provide full functionality.
-For full functionality, it is recommended that StarNEig (and StarPU) are compiled from the source code, see instructions below.
+For full functionality, it is recommended that StarNEig (and StarPU) are compiled from the source code.

-Execute in the same directory as this `README.md` file:
+To compile and install StarNEig, execute in the same directory as this `README.md` file:
 ```
 $ mkdir build
 $ cd build/